pivotal-cf/docs-pws-services/services/memcachier.html.md

 MemCachier supports key-value objects up to 1 MB.
 This applies to both key-value pairs created through a `set` command and to existing key-value pairs extended with either an `append` or `prepend` command.
 In the latter case, the size of the key-value pair with the new data added must still be less than 1 MB.
 This limit applies to the combined size of the key and the value.
 For example, a key-value pair with a 512 KB key and a 712 KB value exceeds the limit.

 A reason for this limit on key-value pair size is how MemCachier's high performance design impacts memory management.
 It is also not standard practice to store values larger than 1 MB in a high-performance key-value store because the network transfer time limits performance.
 We recommend using a disk cache or a database for values larger than 1 MB.

+## <a id='new-relic'></a>New Relic integration ##

+MemCachier supports integration with your New Relic dashboard if you are a customer of both MemCachier and New Relic.
+Currently, this feature is only available to caches of 500MB or larger.
+A blog post showing the integration can be found [here](http://blog.memcachier.com/2014/03/05/memcachier-and-new-relic-together/).

+To set up the integration, you will need to find your New Relic license key.
+To do this, log in to New Relic, then click your New Relic username in the top right corner to access your **Account Settings** page.
+Your license key displays in the information column on the right side of the page.
+The key should be exactly 40 characters long.
+Please refer to the blog post for a visual walkthrough.

+Once you have your New Relic license key, it can be entered for your cache on the analytics dashboard page.
+Click the button in the bottom right corner to do this.

 ## <a id='support'></a>Support ##